Relintai/pandemonium_engine_docs/community/contributing/pr_workflow.md

 You will then be back to the original state of your branch before calling `git pull --rebase`.

+Note:
-.. note:: If you omit the `--rebase` argument, you will instead create a merge
+ If you omit the `--rebase` argument, you will instead create a merge
           commit which tells Git what to make of the two distinct branches.
 If any conflicts arise, they would be resolved all at once via this merge commit.